elixir-plug/plug_cowboy/README.md

   ]
 end
 ```
-You can then start the application with:
+You can then start the adapter with:

 ```elixir
 Plug.Cowboy.http MyPlug, []